AaltoVision/CV_course_py_2019/README.md

 # CV_course_py_2019
 CS-E4850 Computer Vision Course 2019 - Python assignments

-This repository contains the Jupyter notebooks and related files used in the Python programming exercises for the [CS-E4850 - Computer Vision course 2019](https://mycourses.aalto.fi/course/view.php?id=24368) at the Aalto University, including (1) the actual weekly homework assignments and (2) all test images.
+This repository contains the Jupyter notebooks and related files used in the Python programming exercises for the [CS-E4850 - Computer Vision course 2019](https://mycourses.aalto.fi/course/view.php?id=24368) at Aalto University, including (1) the actual weekly homework assignments and (2) all test images.
 Please, see the notebooks for more details on, e.g., submission guideline.
 If you need to clone this repository read the instructions in option 2 (personal Docker container) on how to clone and update a repository containing [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 For more information, or bug reporting, feel free to contact Antti Parviainen at firstname.lastname at aalto.fi.